 monitoring and corrective adjustments of critical flange bolts

-Mill bolts operate in a highly dynamic environment.
-Bolt load loss and load migration are inevitable under such conditions.
-In the early years of a mill's life it's common to find up to 2-3 % of the total fastener population requiring annual re-tightening to return them to within the necessary tolerance.
-Regular scheduled monitoring and adjustment where necessary ensures that problems can be identified and corrected before they manifest into much more serious issues.
-Since the equipment used to measure fastener elongation is ultrasonic-based, skilled Technicians can also usually detect detective fasteners even when their clamp load is within tolerance.
+Mill bolts operate in an arduous dynamic environment.
+Bolt loosening and load migration are often inevitable under such conditions.
+In the early years of a mill's life it isn't unusual to find up to 2-3 % of the total fastener population requiring re-tightening to return them to within the OEM’s carefully-determined tolerances.

 *As many owners have experienced, merely re-torquing critical fasteners is ineffective since “torque” is a grossly misleading indicator of bolt clamp load.

 Flanges - Fastener loosening can result in more than just costly production nuisances; Long before loosened bolts fail in fatigue, the resulting slight flange separation promotes erosion as slurry begins to wash out the joint.
 Not only does this compromise flange integrity, it can start a cycle of repeated bolt failure and ever-growing distortion.
 In extreme cases, some owners have had to resort to complete shell section replacement before they could again experience uninterrupted production.